tudurom/bsc-thesis/main.typ

   Those three places might be bugged, but an attacker cannot make a general bug.
-  Therefore, a party can make a private implementation of a verifier program (i.e. alternative to `gorebuild`) that can, for example, do simple transformations to the input and output, and use a hand-made hash implementation.
+  Therefore, a party can make a private implementation of a verifier program (i.e. alternative to `gorebuild`) that can, for example, make simple transformations to the input and output, and use a hand-made hash implementation.
-  This verifier program must be kept private, and maybe even altered from time to time, to prevent an attacker from (also) targeting it.
+  This verifier program must be kept private, and maybe even updated from time to time, to prevent an attacker from (also) targeting it.

   Possible defences:
   - Copy input file, then truncate them so they become the original file together.
   - Hand-written SHA-256
-  - Print hash, but with a random hex letter char between each character to make the hash look like SHA-512.
+  - Print hash, but with a random hex letter char before each character to make the hash look like SHA-512.
 ]